ppetrou/guide_git_how_to/README.md

 ## Remote SSH Access

-Q. How can I specify the SSH key to use to authenticate in the Git Server?/
+Q. How can I specify the SSH key to use to authenticate in the Git Server?\
-A. You need to following setup in the ~/.ssh/config.
+A. You need the following setup in the ~/.ssh/config.
 Make sure to set the correct private key path and remote user.\
 The corresponding public key needs to be set in the Git Server (remote user) in the ~/.ssh/authorized_keys or in https://github.com/settings/keys for GitHub.

 ```